Alluxio/alluxio/docs/en/compute/Compute-HBase.md

 Instead of specifying the location of the jar file in the `$HBASE_CLASSPATH` environment variable, users could copy the `{{site.ALLUXIO_CLIENT_JAR_PATH}}` file into the `lib` directory of HBase (make sure it's available on all cluster nodes).

+## Troubleshooting

+### Logging Configuration

+In order to change the logging configuration for HBase, you can [modify your installation's `log4j.properties` file.](http://hbase.apache.org/0.94/book/trouble.client.html#trouble.client.scarylogs)